What is the best way to deal with unspoken feelings?

 If I look at it deeply, I see that it is coming from selfish need.
 I don’t like the feeling of having something between me and someone I love so I need to have it addressed.
 This is a decision I’ve made in the past….I’ve pressed the issue until the other person finally spoke out what they were angry or hurt about, or acknowledged that there was an issue.

-First of all, if I’m being motivated by my own need to have something resolved, then I’m not in the right place to fully appreciate whatever is bothering the other person anyway.
+If I’m being motivated by my own need to have something resolved, then I’m not in the right place to fully appreciate whatever is bothering the other person anyway.
+The need is coming from my own personal discomfort with the unknown and unspoken.
+I’m asking the other person to ease my mind.
 Second, I am not honoring their right to deal with the situation in whatever way they feel is best.

 It comes to me this morning that the only thing to do is be with the situation, just as it is, without attempting to change it in any way.
 Acceptance.
 Surrender.